Skip to main content

 This tour starts and ends at the Keflavik International Airport in Reykjavik (airport code KEF).

-The tour starts at 2:00PM on Monday, June 3, 2024, and your flight should arrive no later than 11:00AM.
-That means that you'll probably depart North America on Sunday, June 2, 2024.
+The tour starts at 1:00PM on Thursay, June 5, 2025, and your flight should arrive no later than 11:00AM.
+That means that you'll probably depart North America on Wednesday, June 4, 2025.
 PLEASE NOTE: there are some day flights from the East Coast (Boston, New York) departing in the early afternoon and getting to Keflavik right before midnight, and these flights would require additional night accommodations, as the hotel's check in starts at 2PM.
 If you are prone to jet lag and travel fatigue, we recommend arriving a day early.
 On arrival, we provide private airport transfers to the hotel in accordance with your flight arrival time.

 JET LAG